open-AIMS/gcrmn_model_dev/README.md

 2. `make run_python`: this will run all the python based analyes using the `ploomber` library to ensure all steps are performed in the correct order
+3. `make run_R`: a second time (after `make run_python`) in order to combine the previous R and python models together for the purpose of comparing the models
-3. `make render_docs`: this will render each of the quarto documents
+4. `make render_docs`: this will render each of the quarto documents

 I say ideally, because in my haste and to quickly knit together the python analyses and R analyses so that they can be compared, I